lathoub/Arduino-AppleMIDI-Library/README.md

 ## New in 3.0.0
 * Bug Fixes (long session names get cropped)
 * Reduced memory footprint (see AVR_MinMemUsage example and note below)
-* Extended and revised callbacks to receive AppleMIDI protocol feedback
+* Extended and revised callbacks to receive AppleMIDI protocol feedback (see AVR_Callbacks example)
 * Who may connect to me (Directory) (see AVR_Directory example)

 ## Installation